Showing posts sorted by relevance for query kentucky derby. Sort by date Show all posts

 Photo: Southern Living

 My father loved bread pudding, but we never made it at home.
 When my mother made a big weekend breakfast, it was always savory: crispy bacon, eggs, biscuits, orange juice and coffee.
-If you desired something sweet, you put strawberry preserves on your hot biscuit.
+If you desire something sweet, you put strawberry preserves on your hot biscuit.
 My dad ordered bread pudding when we ate out at a restaurant, usually as a dessert after dinner.

 Today I'm jazzing up my father's favorite, bread pudding, with pecans.
 I often add nuts to my pastries, too, to balance the sugar.
 Here is the recipe: